Sahilkumar19/LeetCode-Solutions/README.md

 1. Fork this repository.

-2. Clone it in your system.
+2. Clone it in your local system.

 3. Go through the solutions, I have provided and if you find any bug or any type of issue first raise that issue.

-4. I will see your issue, then I will assign you to work on that issue(if you want).
+4. I will see your issue, then I will assign you to work on that issue(if you want) or you can work without i assign you.

 3. Try to resolve the issue in your local system.